AwesomesauceLabs/piglet-manual/index.md

 install the [OpenUPM CLI tool](https://github.com/openupm/openupm-cli) and run `openupm add com.atteneder.ktx@1.0.0`.

-_Note!:_ I don't recommend using the "Installer Package" link from the README.md on the KtxUnity GitHub page, since that is just a more convoluted and fragile method for performing the edits shown in
-@lst:manifest-json-ktxunity.
-While the installer link is more automatic, it prevents the user from understanding what is going on under the hood.
+_Note!:_ I no longer recommend using the "Installer Package" link from the [KtxUnity README.md](https://github.com/atteneder/KtxUnity#installing), since it is just a more convoluted and fragile method for performing the text edits shown in @lst:manifest-json-ktxunity.
+While the installer link is more automatic, it prevents the user from understanding what is really going on under the hood.

 In addition, please note the following "gotchas" when installing KtxUnity: